 The GoodData platform also supports direct integration with the Amazon S3 object storage service (https://aws.amazon.com/s3/).

-You can integrate data from your Snowflake instance, Redshift cluster, BigQuery project, or Amazon S3 bucket directly into the GoodData platform.
+You can integrate data from your Snowflake instance, Redshift cluster, BigQuery project, PostgreSQL database or Amazon S3 bucket directly into the GoodData platform.
 The Automated Data Distribution (ADD) v2 process synchronizes data from the data warehouse/object storage service with your customers’ workspaces based on a defined schedule.
 This is a key approach in building optimized multi-tenant analytics for all your customers and users without the runaway costs associated with executing direct queries to your data warehouse or object storage service.
 For more information about ADD v2 benefits and usage, see Automated Data Distribution v2 for Data Warehouses and Automated Data Distribution v2 for Object Storage Services.

 - If you are new to GoodData, see our step-by-step tutorial Integrate a Data Source into a GoodData Workspace in Getting Started.